Char Dham Railway: Challenges

-After the Konkan Railway, Hassan–Mangalore line and Jammu–Baramulla line, this line will be the most challenging railway project in Indian Railways due to mountainous terrain, a large number of tunnels and high bridges and severe cold weather in flood, landslide and earthquake prone high altitude mountainous area.
+Like the Konkan Railway, Hassan–Mangalore line and Jammu–Baramulla line, this line was also a challenging railway project in Indian Railways due to its mountainous terrain.
+It also included a large number of tunnels, high bridges and experienced severe cold weather.
+The area was also flood, landslide and earthquake prone.

 Route

 The Char Dham Railway has two different Y-shaped railways, with total of the following four individual rail lines: